This spicy ranch pretzel recipe gets its spice from cayenne pepper.

-Spicy Pretzels with a Kick pairs well with beer because of the kick.
+Spicy ranch pretzels also pair well with beer because of the kick.
 I like to serve these when we are having a few folks over to watch football games.

-These pretzels also serve well as hostess gifts just like Peppermint Crunch and Spiced Crackers do.
+Also makes a great hostess gift just like Peppermint Crunch and Ranch Crackers do.

 - 1/2 cup oil